-During drug development, companies may utilize a variety of clinical labeling-related tools that employ target labeling to facilitate drug development, while simultaneously aligning desired marketing and clinical labeling objectives with the development program design or study design and drafting the Clinical Overview (CO).
+During drug development, companies may utilize various clinical labeling-related tools that employ target labeling to facilitate drug development, while aligning the desired marketing strategy and fulfilling the clinical labeling requirements objectives.
+This is accomplished along with the development program design or study design and the Clinical Overview (CO) drafting.
 Some of the clinical labeling tools that utilize target labeling during drug development are:

 - Investigator Brochure (IB)

 - Target Labeling (TL)/Target Profile

 - Development Core Data Sheet (DCDS)

 - Development of Core Safety Information (DCSI)

 Companies need to employ a modular approach while collecting evolving safety and efficacy information across various types of clinical labels to complement the clinical labeling requirements.
 This would satisfy the need to help investigators and sponsors more effectively by presenting and updating a focused and dedicated DCSI section that can conveniently be placed under these different clinical categories.
 Furthermore, the DCSI develops into the Company Core Safety Information (CCSI), which is included in the first Company Core Data Sheet (CCDS) and is utilized for the product's entry into the market.
 Drafting a thoroughly versed CO comprising the scope and critical issues in the drug's clinical development program is also required to support the documentation for the assessors.

 To navigate organizations through Regulatory clinical labeling requirements, Freyr offers specialized clinical labeling services.

 Creation and Review of the Investigational Brochure (IB)